Vanilla Fudge Chocolate Chip Pie - Low Carb, Keto, Gluten-Free, Grain-Free, Sugar-Free, THM S

 Go buy supermarket butter and Finlandia and try them both.
 I bet you'll be able to taste the difference too.

-This chocolate chip pie is very rich and sweet.
+This Vanilla Fudge Chocolate Chip Pie pie is very rich and sweet.
 You can cut the slices very thin because of this.
-I easily got 16 slices from this and I think I could’ve made them even smaller.
+I easily got 16 slices from this and I think I could've made them even smaller.
 They are perfect when you just want a few bites of something after dinner with a cup of coffee.
 The filling ends up similar in consistency to a fudge.

 1 cup Joy Filled Eats Sweetener (xylitol, erythritol, and stevia)

 1 teaspoon vanilla

 1 cup sugar free chocolate chips

 Be sure to follow Finlandia on your favorite social media sites to see more recipes and news: